SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 See nampiLLai‘s vyAkyAnam.

-- dhAmOdharanai – Is it possible to understand, how he stays totally subservient to his devotees [like being bound and beaten by mother yaSOdhA]?
+- dhAmOdharanai – Is it possible to understand as to how he stays totally subservient to his devotees [like being bound and beaten by mother yaSOdhA]?

 - gyAlam uNdavanai – Not just creating them and leaving them alone, he also stands as the protector when everyone is in danger during annihilation.
 Is it possible to understand this state of bhagavAn?

-When asked who are they trying to understand?
+When asked as to who are they trying to understand,

 In the next article we will enjoy the next pAsuram.